fariborzaref/fariborzaref/README.md

     </li>
     <li>
       <i>International Review of Economics</i>:
-      Analyzing inequalities: A multifaceted perspective of OECD welfare regimes during the Great Recession and the Pandemic.
+      Analyzing Inequalities – A Multifaceted Perspective of OECD Welfare Regimes during the Great Recession and the Pandemic.
       <a href="https://doi.org/10.1007/s12232-024-00448-9" target="_blank">https://doi.org/10.1007/s12232-024-00448-9</a>
     </li>
     <li>